 his wife and three sons, playing, coaching, and attending sporting events and looking for the next

 entrepreneurial endeavor to pursue.
 Photo provided.

-Alyssa divides her time and talents between 9b and Poetic Justice, a Tulsa-based nonprofit organization that offers restorative writing and creative arts programs to women who are incarcerated.
+She is the Director of Operations at Poetic Justice, a Tulsa-based nonprofit organization that offers restorative writing and creative arts programs to women who are incarcerated.
 Alyssa supports 9b as a liaison between our analysts and local nonprofit organizations.

 After spending most of her childhood in Venezuela, Alyssa returned to the U.S. to complete her undergraduate degree in Oklahoma.
 For six years she lived in Colorado where she completed her master’s degree and worked in Community Health Research.
 She moved to Tulsa in 2009.
 Her focus throughout her career has been on community development with a focus on community health, education, and social justice.

 Alyssa earned her master's in Medical Anthropology from the University of Denver in Colorado, a certification in Public Health from the University of Oklahoma Health Sciences Center, and her bachelor’s in Interdisciplinary Studies from Oklahoma Baptist University.

 Architect, President | Jones Design Studio

 Molly A. Jones, AIA is an Oklahoma Architect, NCARB certificate holder, LEED ® Accredited Professional, Green Globes Professional, Guiding Principles Compliance Professional, and DBIA Professional with over 25 years experience in the profession.
 She has designed and managed large and small projects for private and federal clients with vast experience across many building types and project delivery methods.